tue-robotics/image_recognition/image_recognition_openpose/README.md

 ## Installation notes

 This ROS wrapper makes use of the [Openpose python interface](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/modules/python_module.md).
 Please follow the [installation manual](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md) and ensure that the `BUILD_PYTHON` flag is turned on while running CMake.
-Also make sure that you install a release instead of the latest master version:
+Also make sure that you install a release instead of the latest master version with **CUDA8** since Torch (image_recognition_openface) cannot handle **CUDA10**.

 ```bash
 export OPENPOSE_INSTALL_PATH=~/openpose && \